tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: If you want to provision a DynamoDB service that will have a predictable workload, what can you do to reduce cost?
 A: Set up the DynamoDB service to use provisioned capacity mode instead of on-demand capacity mode.

 - Q: Does Lambda charge by the hour, minute, or millisecond?
-A: Millisecond
+A: Millisecond.
+In contrast, EC2 charges by the second.

 - Q: If you have many user accounts, is there anything you can do to reduce cost?
 A: Use AWS Organizations and get volume pricing